pinterest tag

 What wildlife might I see on this trip?

 The area is rich with wildlife.
-Depending on the season, you might see black bears, moose, eagles, salmon, and many species of birds.
+Depending on the season, you might see black bears, moose, eagles, salmon, wild horses, and many species of birds.
 Always remember to view wildlife from a safe distance.

 Are there camping facilities along the route?